 Ingmar Gorman, Ph.D., is a clinical psychologist who specializes in assisting populations who have had experiences with psychedelics and other psychoactive compounds.
-He is the Administrative Director of the Psychedelic Education and Continuing Care Program, where he leads groups, trainings, and works with individual clients.
-Dr. Gorman is also site Co-principal Investigator and therapist on a Phase 3 clinical trial studying the potential psychotherapeutic utility of MDMA for post-traumatic stress disorder.
+He is the Director of the Psychedelic Education and Continuing Care Program, where he leads groups, trainings, and works with individual clients.
+Dr. Gorman is also site co-principal Investigator and therapist on a Phase 3 clinical trial studying the potential psychotherapeutic utility of MDMA for post-traumatic stress disorder.
 He is a NIH funded fellow at New York University and a board member of Horizons Media, Inc., a not for-profit educational charity and organizer of the Horizons Conference: Perspectives on Psychedelics.
 Email: email@example.com

 Andrew Tatarsky, Ph.D., is a leader in the field of harm reduction psychotherapy.
 The founder and director of The Center for Optimal Living in New York City, where treatment and professional training is based on Integrative Harm Reduction Therapy (IHRP).
 He has specialized in the field of substance use treatment for 35 years working as a counselor, psychologist, program director, trainer, advocate and author.
 He has devoted his career to developing a comprehensive understanding of the broad spectrum of substance use problems and an integrative harm reduction psychotherapy approach to treating this spectrum.